relevant-community/r3l/readme.md

 - The every EndBlock, the r3l module queries Oracle for the pending rounds, tallies the votes and commits the results on-chain if the concensus threshold is reached

 Oracle TODOs:
- - [] Add option to delegate oracle worker (so validators can use a different account)
+ - [ ] Add option to delegate oracle worker (so validators can use a different account)
- - [] Expose querying pendingVotes and RoundVotes via cli and rpc endpoints (currently only used internally)
+ - [ ] Expose querying pendingVotes and RoundVotes via cli and rpc endpoints (currently only used internally)
- - [] Implement a commit-reveal pattern to prevent free-rider oracle validators
+ - [ ] Implement a commit-reveal pattern to prevent free-rider oracle validators
+ - [ ] Documentation

+ Example TODO:
+ - [ ] Exchange price query example

 ## Run the r3l chain and the off-chain worker